What does a Directional Drill Operator do?

 How to become a Directional Drill Operator?

-Here are the key steps to becoming a Directional Drill Operator:
+To start this career, one must follow a structured process.
+Here are five key steps to becoming a Directional Drill Operator:

 How long does it take to become a Directional Drill Operator?